Esri/arcgis-runtime-samples-android/java/create-terrain-from-a-local-raster/README.md

 ## How it works

 1. Create an `ArcGISScene` and add it to a `SceneView`.
-1. Create an `RasterElevationSource` with a list of raster file paths.
+1. Create a `RasterElevationSource` with a list of raster file paths.
 1. Add this source to the scene's base surface: `ArcGISScene.getBaseSurface().getElevationSources().add(RasterElevationSource)`.

 ## Relevant API